pawelkaczor/xsbt-cucumber-plugin/README.markdown

 ## Roadmap ##

-This plugin will continue to track releases of both SBT (0.10 and onwards) and Cucumber-jvm.
+This plugin will continue to track releases of both SBT and Cucumber-jvm.
 Requests for features can be posted to the issues list or emailed to the author.

 ## Release History ##

+### 0.9.0-SNAPSHOT ###

+Upgrade to support SBT 0.13.5 and Scala 2.11 as the default versions Upgrade support to Cucumber JVM 1.2.0 (for both Scala 2.10 and 2.11)

 ### 0.8.0 ###